-Student asserts that Probation denied him a FAPE on nearly 200 days in which he could not attend Mt.
-McKinley School (Mt.
-McKinley), operated by County in Juvenile Hall, because Probation placed him on security restriction.
-He contends that, during those periods, he did not receive the special education services required by his IEP, which caused him to fail to make meaningful educational progress.
+Student asserts that Probation denied him a FAPE by failing to identify him as a minor who might require special education services and failing to assess him for possible eligibility to receive special education services.
+Additionally, during those periods before and after he was found eligible for special education services, in which he could not attend Mt.
+McKinley, the school operated by County in Juvenile Hall, because Probation placed him on security restriction, he contends that he did not receive any educational services, included those required by his March 13, 2013 IEP, which caused him to fail to make meaningful educational progress.
 Additionally, during those instances when Probation prevented Student from accessing educational opportunities, Student contends that Probation was required to assess him and develop an IEP that would provide him with a FAPE.